When the Correct Model Fails: The Optimality of Stackelberg Equilibria with Follower Intention Updates: Introduction

 \textbf{Contributions}.
-For OL Stackelberg equilibria, we prove a sufficient condition for when optimizing with respect to a correct BR belief leads to the optimal leader strategy (which implies that the correct BR belief does not always lead to an optimal leader strategy), and demonstrate its connection to the time inconsistency property of Stackelberg equilibria.
-For FB Stackelberg equilibria, we show that not all solutions imply that a correct BR leads to the optimal leader strategy despite its time-consistency.
-Finally, we demonstrate via numerical simulations of an LQ Stackelberg game with Bayesian updates of BR estimation that these theoretical results in fact frequently occur and lead to sub-optimal behavior when not accounted for.

-This work opens up other questions of broader interest such as whether the metric by which we evaluate these problems should be the cumulative cost, and whether accurately learning the intentions of other autonomous systems is always worth the effort.
+For OL Stackelberg equilibria, we prove a sufficient condition for when optimizing with respect to a correct BR belief leads to the optimal leader strategy (implying that the correct BR belief does not always lead to an optimal leader strategy), and demonstrate its connection to the time-inconsistency property of SE.
+For FB Stackelberg equilibria, we show that not all solutions imply a correct BR leads to the optimal leader strategy despite its time-consistency.
+Finally, numerical simulations of an LQ Stackelberg game with Bayesian updates of BR estimation demonstrate that these theoretical results frequently occur and lead to sub-optimal behavior when not accounted for.
+This work opens broader questions, such as whether the cumulative cost is the right metric for evaluating these problems, and whether accurately learning the intentions of other autonomous systems is always worth the effort.